An engineer, an AI robot, and a business professional gather around a map on a flat rock, planning an ascent to the peak

 Summit identifies single points of failure, critical gaps, and concentration risks — structural facts about team composition, not judgments about individuals.

-$ fit-summit risks platform
+$ npx fit-summit risks platform

 Single points of failure: